Moving Checklist – Two Months Before

 Two Weeks Before

 - Take a day off from work on moving day.
-Make it clear to your employer when you are relocating and that you need the day off to supervise the move.
+Remind your employer when you are relocating and that you need the day off to supervise the move.

 - Tune up your vehicle.
 Take your car to a mechanic and check if there are any modification or repairs that need to be done before the trip to your new home.